Disclaimer: I don’t own the Lancers and have made no profit from this story.

 Scott started laughing and so did Johnny.
 It sounded good.

-“Come on, boys, let’s go home,” he turned to Johnny, “There’s enough work on the ranch to take your mind off of things.
-Don’t you worry, I’ll give you enough chores to make your eyes spin.”
+“Come on, boys, let’s go home,” Murdoch turned to Johnny, “There’s enough work on the ranch to take your mind off of things.
+Don’t you worry.
+I’ll make sure you’re kept busy.
+I’ll give you enough chores to make your eyes spin.”

 Johnny looked perturbed.
 “Let me get this straight, you’re punishin’ me for being responsible and for fallin’ in love?
 That ain’t exactly fair old man.”

-“No, son, I’m punishing you for not being responsible in the first place.
-Your brother has spoken to you about condoms I gather….”
+“No son, I’m punishing you for not being responsible in the first place.
+Your brother has spoken to you about using protection, I gather….”

 Johnny frowned and quickly interrupted his father.
-“Yeah and I told ‘im, I’d rather fuck a sheep than wear one,” he griped.
-He was thrown forwards by the force of a slap to the back of his head.
-“Ow!”
+“Yeah and I told ‘im, I’d rather fuck a sheep, than wear one,” he griped.
+He was thrown forwards by the force of the slap to the back of his head.

-“You were lucky this time, John, very lucky.
+Murdoch shook a finger at him, “You were lucky this time, John, very lucky.
 What you experienced with Claire wasn’t love but lust.
-When you do fall in love you will know, believe me, son, you will know.”
+When you do fall in love you will know the difference, believe me, son, you will know.”

 He cuffed him on the ear a second time.

-Yep things were getting back to normal.
+‘Yep, things were getting back to normal.’
+Murdoch thought.
 “What are you sorry for, John?” he knew darn well.

-“Nuthin’,” he lied.
+“Nuthin’,” he told him truthfully.
 “Look, Murdoch, please let me work with Scott?”

 “You will work with Cip, Johnny.”
 When he saw the argument forming he expounded.
 “I want him to keep an eye on you.
 I know all about your covert trips to town, John and it’s not happening again.
 So it’s Cip, or the woodshed and even more chores, you choose.”
 Murdoch laughed at the sudden forlorn expression on his younger son’s face.

-“Ok…er…Murdoch…, can I get a dog?”
-Johnny was a master at changing the subject when the subject got a little to uncomfortable.
+“Alright…er…Murdoch…, can I get a dog?”
+Johnny was a master at changing the subject when the subject got a little too uncomfortable.

 “NO!” the two older Lancers shouted in unison.

-“You’d probably forget to feed the poor animal,” Scott said as he checked his horse.
+Scott playfully punched Johnny in the gut.
+“You’d probably forget to feed the poor animal,” he said, as he turned to check his horse.

 Murdoch ignored him.
-“Let’s go home, Boys,” he put his foot in the stirrup and mounted and as he rode in the direction of home he could still hear Johnny’s pleas as he followed.
+“Let’s go home, Boys,” he put his foot in the stirrup and mounted, turning to ride in the direction of home.
+The Lancer patriarch smiled because he could still hear Johnny’s pleas, as he followed along behind them both.

 ”Can I…Pa…Can I?”